Z Gallerie: Anti-dumping

-In early 2014, the Department of Justice launched an investigation into a number of wooden bedroom furniture manufacturers who imported goods from China and the retailers to whom the furniture was sold.
+In early 2014, the Department of Justice launched an investigation into a number of wooden bedroom furniture manufacturers that imported goods from China and the retailers to which the furniture was sold.
 As part of the investigation, the Department of Justice claimed that Z Gallerie and its suppliers mislabeled products they were importing into the United States in order to avoid customs duties.
 In 2016, Z Gallerie agreed to pay $15 million to settle the allegations.

 Charitable causes

 Z Gallerie contributed a portion of sales to organizations during many of its grand openings and special events.
 Z Gallerie partnered with the Pancreatic Cancer Action Network in 2002.
 Between November 2 to November 4, 2012, it donated 10% of sales and $5 of each purchase of its aubergine Esque candle.
 In October 2014, it donated 10% of all sales for its location in The Mall at University Town Center.
 Between November 14 to November 16, 2014 it donated 10% of all sales from the Z Gallerie card.

 It also donated 10% of all sales during its grand openings of its Carlsbad location in February 2004, its Watters Creek location in May 2013, its Village Meridian location in June 2014, and its Oakbrook Center in August 2014 to the American Diabetes Association.